aggie-coding-club/Rev-Registration/README.md

 you're not available, and we'll generate schedules for you!

 For instance, imagine you've settled on 3 sections of a course you are fine with having and are having trouble finding a schedule without conflicts.
-Select all 3 under the Section customization level and let the schedule generator create schedules for you without time conflicts!
+Select all 3 under the Section customization level, add in your other classes, and let the schedule generator create schedules for you without time conflicts!

 **Features:**

 - Automatic schedule generation
-- Blocking off busy times (availabilities)
+- Block off busy times (availabilities)
-- Grade distribution displaying
+- Displays grade distribution
-- Displaying current seats remaining
+- Shows current seats remaining
 - Search by course number or title
 - Filter for only honors or online sections
 - Visual display of schedules
-- Persisting of sessions
+- Remembers preferences for easy access during registration
-- Google Login
+- Login with Google
-- Saving, renaming, and deleting of generated schedules
+- Save, rename, and delete generated schedules
-- Filtering of full sections
+- Filter out full sections

 ## Install